 The real estate industry, and particularly the hospitality and retail sector, has been hard hit by the COVID-19 pandemic.
-Occupiers in those sectors have put a lot of pressure on the government to continue to provide further support.
+Occupiers in those sectors have put a lot of pressure on the government to provide further support.

 Extension of Measures

-There had been much commentary and a degree of expectation that this protection for tenants would be extended, but for landlords there is still little consolation.
-Working collaboratively as a sector is of course the preferred option, but some tenants have been refusing to pay rent even though they should pay and are able to do so.
+There had been much commentary and a degree of expectation that this protection for tenants would be extended, but for landlords there is little consolation.
+Working collaboratively as a sector is of course the preferred option, but some tenants have been refusing to pay rent even though they are able to do so.
 There has also been an increase in tenants using the measures as an opportunity to restructure their existing obligations.

 Effects of Measures

 - The rents are effectively being deferred which will mean an increase in tenant debts.
-Interest on arrears (where payable under lease) will also accrue - so this could be a problem simply postponed to a future date.
+Interest on arrears (where payable under lease) will also accrue - so this could be problem simply postponed to a future date.